alvin677/marsx/README.md

 MarsX is using Three.js and our modified version of their editor.
 Everything possible with Three.js is possible in the MarsX editor.
+Built in to the MarsX editor is also cannon.js.
-<br />Credit to the Three.js developers and community.
+<br />Credit to the Three.js and cannon.js developers/community.

 # Lifecycle methods
 ```js